globalcosmos/neptoon/docs/user-guide/process-with-config/sensor-config.md

 ## Overview
 The sensor configuration file tells neptoon about the sensor being processed.
 The sections in this file are: config, sensor_info, raw_data_parse_options, time_series_data, input_data_qa, soil_moisture_qa, calibration, data_storage and figures.
 Below is an example file which you can use a starting point for your own sensor, a quick start guide and a more detailed reference to each possiblility.

+Some of the inputs can be left blank initially, and neptoon will calculate the values during processing (e.g., `N0` when calibrating).
+The output folder when processing is complete will include a file called `sensor_config.yaml`.
+This is the config file used as input with any additional calculated information included.

 ## File Structure

 ```yaml